 Now it’s time to establish a legal entity and in the process secure your brand name by filing it with the state.
-Regardless of the type, once registered you and your personal assets (house, car, etc) will be protected and your business gains a variety of tax breaks.
+Once registered, you and your personal assets (house, car, etc) will be protected and your business will gain a variety of tax breaks.

 Take Action: Since this step is so important and expensive if it’s not done correctly, we highly recommend investing 10 minutes to go over your options through our business structure comparison guide.
 You’ll get a better idea of the advantages and disadvantages of each while building a solid legal foundation for your business.

-Just breathe, there’s no reason to worry about your business taxes as long as you take care of them.
-Back in 2013 Site Selection magazine ranked Ohio 4th and low overall tax burden is definitely a factor.
-Take your time and leverage as many incentives, breaks, and kickbacks as you can.
+There’s no reason to worry about your business taxes as long as you take care of them.
+Take your time and seek out as many incentives, breaks, and kickbacks as you can.

-Unlike The Great Serpent Mount of Adams County, Ohio’s regulatory environment is hard-or-easy relative to a) where in Ohio you’re creating it and b) what kind of industry you’re in.
-Don’t be in a rush here, dot every t, and once it’s through you can celebrate.
+Ohio’s regulatory environment can be simple or more complex depending on where in Ohio you’re starting your business and what kind of industry you’re in.
+Don’t be in a rush here; dot every t, and once it’s through you can celebrate.
 But until then, here are two great resources:

-Of course your business needs its own unique, separate, and dedicated bank account that isn’t mixed with any other accounts.
-Not just for all the financial services you get these days, or because it’s the professional move, but for tracking and getting through tax season as well.
+Of course your business needs its own unique bank account that isn’t mixed with any other accounts.
+This step is necessary not only because it is professional, but also for tracking and getting through tax season as well.

-The two important points about location are: how many resources are within about 1-5 miles from your office/store, and how much easier the location makes managing the business – for example local talent and short/long commutes.
+The two important points about location are: how many resources are within about 1-5 miles from your office/store, and how much easier the location makes managing the business (for example, consider local talent and shorter vs. longer commutes).

 Take Action: Listen, we know picking a spot can be tough if it doesn’t somehow happen naturally through your personal/professional networks.
 If you’d like to brush up on everything that goes into making this decision, refer to our friendly guide on How to Choose the Perfect Location.

-No matter what industry you’re in, your business is likely going to require a steady stream of capital that if all goes well will be ratcheting up over time.
-Good news is you’ve picked one of the healthiest places in the world when it comes to networks, groups, collegiate stuff, state-level programs galore and anything else you can think of including tons of CrowdFunders and Social Lenders.
+No matter what industry you’re in, your business is likely going to require a steady stream of capital that if all goes well will be rising over time.
+The good news is you’ve picked one of the healthiest places in the world when it comes to networks, groups, collegiate stuff, state-level programs galore and anything else you can think of, including tons of CrowdFunders and Social Lenders.

 Take Action: The email course we mentioned in Step 1 really comes in handy here because planning and finances go together like Organic peanut butter and chocolate.
 You can also browse our guide on How to Finance a Business to start generating ideas.

-Originally our state-specific startup guides didn’t include this step because we assumed it was default by now, but, we’ve since learned to be more prudent.
-Yes, for those that don’t know yet for whatever reason, your brand needs a website.
-These days though you can have a great site setup for far less money and hassle than in years since past through business website builders.
+For those that don’t know yet, your brand needs a website.
+These days, you can have a great site setup for far less money and hassle than in years past through business website builders.

 Take Action: The first step is finding the right platform, which thankfully there are a couple fantastic business website builders.
 Our favorites are Wix and Weebly.
 No matter which website builder you end up choosing, you’ll be in good hands since each one offers free support.

-Now after all that, it’s time to sell.
-It’s brand expansion time.
-It’s time to get out there and make as big a mark on Ohio as The Christmas Story movie.
-And from there, the world…but seriously, all it takes is a commitment to your customer.
+Now after all that, it’s brand expansion time.
+All it takes once you get out there is a commitment to your customer.
 Don’t get too caught up in less personal aspects of digital marketing.

-Take Action: Ohioans are a passionate bunch, which is one of the biggest reasons politicians go insane for them every few years or so.
-Once you set up shop, start as local as possible and work your way from there.
+Take Action: Once you set up shop, start as locally as possible and work your way from there.
 Your first clients/users/customers are often the most helpful in terms of optimization.